-The Create 3D Geometry tool and similar 3D construction tools include tools to create polygon, circle, and rectangle shapes that you extrude to create a 3D feature.
-These tools are available in the Create Features pane with multipatch and 3D object feature templates.
+The Create 3D Geometry tool creates multipatch and 3D object features.
+You can draw polygon shapes and extrude them to create volumes or voids, remove faces, and drag edges.
+This tool is available in the Create Features pane with multipatch and 3D object feature templates.

 When you use this tool, consider the following:

-- You can use Copy and Paste Special to convert a 2D polygon to a multipatch feature or convert a multipatch feature to a 3D Object feature.
+- Use Copy and Paste Special to convert an existing 2D polygon to a multipatch feature or convert a multipatch feature to a 3D object feature.

 - Multipatch and 3D object snapping is automatically enabled.
-When snapping is active, an orange snap agent symbol appears with the pointer, and edge extensions appears as orange dashed lines.
+When snapping is active, an orange snap agent symbol appears with the pointer, and edge extensions appear as orange dashed lines.

 Draw a shape and extrude it